Tyhjakuori/C_gamedev_resources/README.md

 https://github.com/GameEngineering/EP01_SandSim Inspired by Noita, this is a simple "falling sand" simulation to demonstrate the mechanics and ideas behind Cellular Automata.
 https://github.com/scottcgi/Mojoc A cross-platform, open-source, pure C game engine for mobile game.
 https://github.com/jakehffn/lesser-doom Doom-style render engine experiment in C
+https://github.com/kraflab/dsda-doom This is a fork of prboom+ with extra tooling for demo recording and playback, with a focus on speedrunning.
+https://sourceforge.net/projects/dtris 4D-TRIS is an alteration of the well-known Tetris game.
+The game field is extended to a 4D field, which has to filled up by the gamer with 4D hyper cubes.
+The software is written in C with OpenGL and GLUT
+https://github.com/aperture-software/colditz-escape Amiga's "Escape From Colditz" ported to Windows, Linux, macOS and PSP
+https://github.com/yquake2/yquake2 The Yamagi Quake II client

 ---
 ## OpenGL-SDL